Bobby Witt Jr. Player Props: Royals vs. Twins

-On Friday, Bobby Witt Jr. (.233 on-base percentage in past 10 games, 51 points below season-long percentage) and the Kansas City Royals play the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
-First pitch is at 4:10 PM ET.
+On Sunday, Bobby Witt Jr. (.222 on-base percentage in past 10 games, 55 points below season-long percentage) and the Kansas City Royals play the Minnesota Twins, whose starting pitcher will be Sonny Gray.
+First pitch is at 2:10 PM ET.

 Bobby Witt Jr. Game Info & Props vs. the Twins